 We are subject to a number of covenants in our various debt and lease agreements, including those described below.
-We were in compliance with all of our covenants throughout 2012.
+We were in compliance with all of our covenants throughout 2013.
 Failure to comply with any of our debt covenants would constitute a default under the relevant debt agreements, which would entitle the lenders under such agreements to terminate our ability to borrow under the relevant agreements and accelerate our obligations to repay outstanding borrowings, if any, unless compliance with the covenants is waived.
 In many cases, defaults under one of our agreements could trigger cross default provisions in our other agreements.
 If we are unable to remain in compliance with our financial or other covenants, we would be required to seek waivers or modifications of our covenants from our lenders, or we would need to raise debt and/or equity financing or sell assets to generate proceeds sufficient to repay such debt.
 We cannot give any assurance that we would be able to successfully take any of these actions on terms, or at times, that may be necessary or desirable.

-The Credit Agreement contains certain representations and covenants that we must comply with.
-The representations and covenants contained in the Credit Agreement are customary for financing transactions of this nature including, among others, a requirement to comply with a minimum consolidated current ratio and consolidated fixed charge coverage ratio (each as defined in the Credit Agreement) and a maximum consolidated total lease adjusted leverage ratio, in each case as set out in the Credit Agreement.
+The representations and covenants contained in the Restated Credit Agreement are customary for financing transactions of this nature including, among others, a requirement to comply with a minimum consolidated current ratio and consolidated fixed charge coverage ratio (each as defined in the Restated Credit Agreement) and a maximum consolidated total lease adjusted leverage ratio, in each case as set out in the Restated Credit Agreement.
 In addition, certain other covenants could restrict our ability to incur additional debt, pay dividends or acquire or dispose of assets.

-The Credit Agreement also provides for events of default that are customary for financing transactions of this nature, including cross-defaults to other material indebtedness.
+The Restated Credit Agreement also provides for events of default that are customary for financing transactions of this nature, including cross-defaults to other material indebtedness.
 In certain instances, an event of default under either the revolving credit facility or the used vehicle revolving floor plan facility could be, or result in, an event of default under the new vehicle floor plan facility, and vice versa.
 Upon the occurrence of an event of default, we could be required to immediately repay all amounts outstanding under the applicable facility.

 Our guarantees under the Master Loan Agreement also require compliance with certain financial covenants, including a consolidated current ratio, consolidated fixed charge coverage ratio and an adjusted net worth calculation.
-Effective June 30, 2012, we elected to have reinstated the total leverage ratio requirement under the Master Loan Agreement, which election provides us with additional flexibility with respect to our ability to incur additional debt.

-Certain of our lease agreements also require compliance with various financial covenants and incorporate by reference the financial covenants set forth in the Credit Agreement.
+Certain of our lease agreements also require compliance with various financial covenants and incorporate by reference the financial covenants set forth in the Restated Credit Agreement.
 A breach of any of these covenants could immediately give rise to certain landlord remedies under our various lease agreements, the most severe of which include the following: (a) termination of the applicable lease and/or other leases with the same or an affiliated landlord under a cross-default provision, (b) eviction from the premises; and (c) the landlord having a claim for various damages.